momalab/ICSREF/INSTALL.rst

-``ICSREF`` is developed in Python 2.7.
-To install it on a fresh Ubuntu 16.04 LTS system you can follow these steps:
+``ICSREF`` is developed in Python 3+.
+To install it on a fresh Ubuntu 20.04 LTS system you can follow these steps:

 Install the system dependencies:
 --------------------------------

 .. code-block:: none

-    sudo apt install git python-pip libcapstone3 python-dev libffi-dev build-essential virtualenvwrapper graphviz libgraphviz-dev graphviz-dev pkg-config
+    sudo apt install git python3-pip libcapstone3 python3-dev libffi-dev build-essential graphviz libgraphviz-dev graphviz-dev pkg-config

 Install radare2
 ---------------